- About us

 - any mathematics or computing competitions entered.

-Step 4: After you submit your application an email will be sent to your mathematics teacher asking them to fill in a short, online feedback form.
+Step 5: After you submit your application an email will be sent to your mathematics teacher asking them to fill in a short, online feedback form and another email to your legal guardian for permission for you to attend this course.

 No references are required.